 - National Sexual Health & HIV strategies

 - HPV vaccination programme

 - Sex and relationship education in schools (PSHE education)

 - Delivery of sexual health services

 Since Natsal-3 there have been significant societal, individual-level and technological changes, along with shifts in public health priorities and service delivery, which influence sexual attitudes, lifestyles and health outcomes.

-As a result of this, Natsal-4 intends to provide updated data on sexual lifestyles in the context of modern society.
-The development of Natsal-4 is currently being piloted with the plan to undertake the ‘main stage’ of the survey from spring 2022.
+As a result of this, Natsal-4 will provide updated data on sexual lifestyles in the context of today’s society.
+Following a development phase, Natsal-4 is currently being piloted with the plan to undertake the ‘main stage’ of the survey from spring 2022.
 Read more information about Natsal-4 here.